alan-turing-institute/data-safe-haven-team/Reports/ProgressReport-Feb24-Aug24.md

 ##### Definition of Done

-There are a number of self evlauaitons completed, there is feedback on the spec repository and, ideally, there is an active WG within the TRE Community continuing to work on it.
+There are a number of self evaluaitons completed, there is feedback on the spec repository and, ideally, there is an active WG within the TRE Community continuing to work on it.

 ##### Progress